include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 Printing support is improved in this release with the inclusion of

-utility, which replaces hpijs
+the hplip utility, which replaces hpijs.

 Improvements for administrators and developers include: